wasp-lang/wasp/web/docs/auth/overview.md

 psl=}
 ```

-Then we'll export the `fields` object from the `server/auth/signup.js` file:
+Then we'll define and export the `fields` object from the `server/auth/signup.js` file:

 ```ts title="server/auth/signup.js"
 import { defineAdditionalSignupFields } from "@wasp/auth/index.js";